stwe/DatatablesBundle/Resources/doc/example.md

             "type" => "GET"
         ));

-        // the default settings, except "class" and "use_integration_options"
+        // the default settings, except "class", "individual_filtering_position" and "use_integration_options"
         $this->options->setOptions(array(
             "display_start" => 0,
             "dom" => "lfrtip", // default, but not used because "use_integration_options" = true